zweatshirt/bible_project/readme.md

 ### Under GitHub's 'No Licence' Policy:

 **All rights are retained to this source code by the author zweatshirt (Zachery Linscott).
-No one may reproduce, distribute, or create derivative works from this repository**
+No one may reproduce, distribute, or create derivative works from this repository.**

 For questions about potentially collaborating feel free to message me at zach7307@gmail.com